dumbest/flutter-custom-image-crop/README.md

           Expanded(
             child: CustomImageCrop(
               cropController: controller,
-              image: const AssetImage('assets/test.png'), // Any Imageprovider will work, try with a NetworkImage for example...
+              image: const AssetImage('assets/test.png'), // Any ImageProvider will work, try with a NetworkImage for example...
             ),
           ),
           Row(